 These two files are central to your WordPress installation’s configuration and security.
 Properly configuring them can significantly bolster your defenses.

-• Disable XML-RPC: If not explicitly needed, XML-RPC can be a vector for attacks.
-Disable it via .htaccess or a plugin.
+.htaccessor use a plugin to block IP addresses after multiple failed login attempts. - Disable XML-RPC: If not explicitly needed, XML-RPC can be a vector for attacks.
+Disable it via

 For those seeking a deeper dive into protecting their WordPress installation, exploring techniques for advanced WordPress hardening is highly recommended.
 These techniques can further fortify your site against sophisticated attacks.